kcg295/kcg295.github.io/index.md

 My name is Kevin Gallagher and I am a Postdoctoral Associate at [New York University Tandon School of Engineering](https://engineering.nyu.edu), a founder of [PrivacyLX](https://privacylx.org), a Tor Core Contributor, and an activist.
-I teach the Information Security and Privacy course and Application Security course for the
+I teach the Information Security and Privacy course and the Application Security course for the
 [NYU Cyber Fellows](https://engineering.nyu.edu/academics/programs/cybersecurity-ms-online/nyu-cyber-fellows).

 I am extremely interested in the intersection of technology and people.
 I